-3) You’ll turn left on that road, Chapel Rd.
+- You’ll turn left on that road, Chapel Road.

-4) You’ll head five or six miles down Chapel Rd.
+- You’ll head five or six miles down Chapel Road.
 Stay on Chapel Road, which is not paved for much of the way.

-5) Chapel Road will end at the parking area that leads to Mosquito Falls, Chapel Falls, Lower Chapel Falls, and Chapel Rock.
+- Chapel Road will end at the parking area that leads to Mosquito Falls, Chapel Falls, Chapel Beach Falls, and Chapel Rock.

-6) The trailhead furthest to the right leads to Chapel Falls, Lower Chapel Falls, and Chapel Beach.
+- The trail head furthest to the right leads to Chapel Falls, Chapel Beach Falls, and Chapel Beach.
 The first major stop on that trail is Chapel Falls.